CodyReichert/awesome-cl/README.md

 Matrix libraries
 ----------------

+* [LLA](https://github.com/Lisp-Stat/lla) -  Lisp Linear Algebra.
+MS-PL.
+  * a high-level Common Lisp library built on on BLAS and LAPACK, but providing a more abstract interface with the purpose of freeing the user from low-level concerns and reducing the number of bugs in numerical code.
 * [magicl](https://github.com/quil-lang/magicl) - Matrix Algebra proGrams In Common Lisp based on BLAS/LAPACK and Expokit, by Rigetti Computing.
 [BSD_3Clause][15].
 * [lisp-matrix](https://github.com/blindglobe/lisp-matrix) - A matrix package.
 [FreeBSD][39].
 * [3d-matrices](https://shinmera.github.io/3d-matrices) - A library implementing common matrix calculations, with an emphasis on 2x2,3x3, and 4x4 matrices as commonly used in graphics.
 It provides some numerical functions as well, but those are not the focus.
 The library is heavily optimised, so it is not made of pretty code. [zlib][33].